arafat-cdr/php-json-web-token-jwt/README.md

 // verify the token
 echo Jwt_Token::verify_jwt($token);

-// only verify the tokex expiration if it is expired echo Jwt_Token::verify_jwt_expiration($token);
+// only verify the token expiration if it is expired echo Jwt_Token::verify_jwt_expiration($token);

 ```